Seon82/pxls/README.md

 This module is meant to provide functions to easily interface with [pxls.space](https://github.com/pxlsspace/Pxls) websites.
-This takes care of the low-level interactions with the website to let you focus on your code.
+This takes care of the low-level interactions with the website to let you focus on higher-level logic.

 ## Installation
 Run `pip install git+https://github.com/Seon82/pxls`.